princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

 I decided to step back for a moment.
 After a calming tea break, I revisited the issue with a renewed mindset.
 Much to my surprise, the root cause wasn't a glitch in my code but an external limitation I hadn't accounted for: the **GitHub API's rate limit**.
 I had inadvertently overlooked GitHub's rate restriction of 60 requests per hour for each user.
 Amid my enthusiasm to refine the endpoint, I quickly consumed these requests, resulting in the unforeseen errors.

 **But here's the twist**: I was in a race against time, needing to test repeatedly.
 While I couldn't beat time, I found a way to switch my user identity. 😄 Wondering how?
 By using a VPN, I was able to mask my IP address.
 This trick allowed me to simulate different users, bypassing the rate limit.
-Thanks to some creative problem-solving, A little creative problem-solving, and I was back on track, proving once again that there’s always a way around a roadblock, sometimes just by changing lanes!😌
+A little creative problem-solving, and I was back on track, proving once again that there’s always a way around a roadblock, sometimes just by changing lanes!😌

 ## Current Progress 🏗️